andreyfomenkov/rx-disposable-watcher/README.md

 ```xml
 <uses-permission android:name="android.permission.WRITE_EXTERNAL_STORAGE" />
 ```
 ⚠️ If you're facing with `IllegalStateException: Plugins can't be changed anymore`, then another application component tries to use [RxJavaPlugins](http://reactivex.io/RxJava/2.x/javadoc/io/reactivex/plugins/RxJavaPlugins.html) utility class with exclusive access.
-Disable this component when working with this plugin.
+Disable this component when working with the plugin.

 ### Make snapshot & generate HTML report 📋
 Now you're ready to go!
 Check whether you have alive Rx subscriptions at the moment: